 In America, Chan lamented, people won’t show up at church unless Hillsong is singing or Tim Keller is preaching.
 On the other side of the world, Christians worship to be in the presence of God.

 “What must God think of that?”
 Chan asks.

 The church in America is self-centered and consumer driven and sadly, Chan says we don’t even see it.

 The strong warning Chan received from reading Revelation, a read that he points out only takes 26 minutes, caused him to question how we do church in America.

 He said Americans treat church like they do all of their other decisions, based primarily what pleases them and hoping God will tolerate their decisions.

 He admitted he was part of the problem.

-The American Church Asks What Kind of Church Would People Like?
+The American Christian Asks: What Kind of Church Would People Like?